KulsoomAzmat9/spam-classifier-nb/README.md

-Email Spam Classifier using Naive Bayes
+Email Spam Classifier

-A machine learning web application that classifies emails as Spam or Not Spam using the Naive Bayes algorithm.
+A machine learning web application that classifies emails as Spam or Not Spam using the Naive Bayes, Logistic Regression, Support Vector Machine (SVM) algorithms.
 Built with Python, Scikit-learn.

 Project Description